Skip to Content

 bulb planting tool

-The leaves will die off on their own by the end of spring/early summer.
+The leaves will act as solar panels to gather energy that it stores in the bulb.
+They will die off on their own by the end of spring/early summer.
 While you’re waiting for them to die off, it’s also not a great idea to tie them up with twine like some gardeners do.
 This prevents optimal energy absorption.

-So if you want great hyacinth blooms next spring, let those leaves ride until they die!
+If you want great hyacinth blooms next spring, let those leaves ride until they die!
 However, it’s perfectly fine to treat your hyacinth flowers as annuals.
 Many gardeners do since they just don’t want to deal with the maintenance of the leaves.

 Where I live, bulbs will live happily in the ground.
 However, they need that nice period of cold weather before blooming.
 So if you are somewhere that doesn’t get cold winters, you may need to dig your bulbs up to store them.